fsfe/fsfe-website/README.md

 ## Technical information

 Our web team has compiled some information about technology used for this website on the [Information for Webmasters](https://fsfe.org/contribute/web/) page.
+This is mainly focused on page content.

+For information on how the build process works see [docs subfolder](./docs/overview.md)

 ## Structure